 50by40 is committed to working collaboratively with grantees – treating them as partners and seeking to facilitate rather than dictate what they do.
 As part of that commitment, we aim to provide long-term general operating support whenever possible and fund grantees’ true costs when making restricted project or programme grants.
 We do not employ a fixed minimum or maximum rate for indirect costs.
 When proposals require grantees to submit budgets, we ask that proposals reflect the prospective grantees’ actual indirect costs for the project or programme in question.

 I’m not sure if a prospective proposal idea would be a good fit for 50by40 funders.
 How can I determine the viability of a concept? + –

 We accept two types of proposals: Expressions of Interest (EOIs) and Full Proposals.
 EOIs present an opportunity for applicants to gauge interest from funders through the submission of a significantly abridged proposal.
 If applicants have uncertainty about the viability of a proposal idea, they should consider submitting EOIs to save the time and resources that might otherwise have gone into crafting a full proposal that is not of interest to funders.

 Applicants must be a nonprofit organisation, be a partner of 50by40, and be submitting a proposal that involves social, environmental, and economic drivers of the reduction of global animal agriculture.
-Additionally, proposals must adhere to the following standards: Guidelines for Submitting Expressions of Interest, and Guidelines for Submitting Full Proposal
+Additionally, proposals must adhere to the following standards: Requirements for Submitting Expressions of Interest, and Requirements for Submitting Full Proposal

 As the funding cycle has not yet begun, there is no average grant size yet.
 First-time recipients may submit proposals requesting up to USD $100,000, and successful projects will have the opportunity to receive follow-up funding.
 Exceptions may be considered for joint proposals, previous grant recipients, or exigent circumstances.